 The political impact of this at the time cannot be ignored, and the story of Singapore’s fall is a bloody, brutal one, resulting in countless deaths that continued to rise in the months & years following.

 Japan, in particular, solidified its position as a power to be reckoned with.
-Their tactics during the invasion of Malaya and the attack on Singapore were both dynamic and ferocious in equal measure, and it was this fanaticism and ferocity that led the Allied Powers to take drastic measures in combating Imperial Japan.
+Their tactics during the invasion of Malaya and the attack on Singapore were both dynamic and ferocious in equal measure, and it was this ferocity that led the Allied Powers to take drastic measures in combating Imperial Japan.

 A Great Prize